 Beginning April 1 and for a limited time, free much is being made available to is being made available to local residents.
 The "Mulch Magic Give-away" is being offered by the Newada Irrigation District (NID) in partnership with the Newada County Re-source Conservation District (NCRCD), Rare Barth Landscape Materials and Four Season Landscape Ma-terials.
-It is acheduled from Anel'1 thoused June 90. up.
+It is achealuled from Anel!
+I thousel June 90. up.
 April 1 through June 30, or as long as supplies last, Community members

 Community members may pick up vouchers at the NID or NCRCD offices and redeem the worders at either RID or NCRCD offices and redeem the worders at either Bare Earth in Grans Valley or Four Seasons in Penn Valley.
-Worchers are good for up to a half cubic yard of showelded code or or showed hark mudch per resident.
-In all, approximately 100 cubic yards of mudch will be available.
-The benefits of mudch at the side of the samilable.
+Worchers are good for up to a half cubic yard of shresded care or showed hark much per resident.
+In all, approximately 100 cubic yards of much will be available.
+The benefits of much label.